VictoriaMetrics/VictoriaMetrics/README.md

 Newly added `parts` either appear in the storage or fail to appear.
 Storage never contains partially created parts.
 The same applies to merge process — `parts` are either fully merged into a new `part` or fail to merge.
-There are no partially merged `parts` in MergeTree.
+MergeTree doesn't contain partially merged `parts`.
 `Part` contents in MergeTree never change.
 Parts are immutable.
 They may be only deleted after the merge to a bigger `part` or when the `part` contents goes outside the configured `-retentionPeriod`.